George Best House

 Although some modernisation by the Best family took place over the years the house still retains many of the original features that would have been in the house when it was first built in 1949.
 George’s bedroom has been recreated as to how it would have looked in the 1950s with items of memorabilia from his childhood including a Wolverhampton Wanderers football kit- the team that he supported growing up.
 Dotted around the house are family portraits, images from his football career and old school reports and letters kindly donated by the Best family.

-The George Best House is a short 5 minute walk from Ravenhill, the home of Ulster Rugby and a 10 minute taxi journey to Odyssey Arena, home of the Belfast Giants, making it ideal accommodation for sports fans visiting the city.
+The George Best House is a five minute walk from Ravenhill, the home of Ulster Rugby and a 10 minute taxi journey to Odyssey Arena, home of the Belfast Giants, making it ideal accommodation for sports fans visiting the city.

-A short 3 minute walk will take you to a convenience store containing a post office, fish & chip shop, chemist, butchers and newsagent.
+A three minute walk will take you to a convenience store containing a post office, fish and chip shop, chemist, butchers and newsagent.
 There is also a launderette located in the area.

 George lived here until he moved to Manchester to play for Manchester United Football Club.
 At the height of George’s career the house was often under siege by the press and the family had to sit with the blinds closed on many occasions to try to get some privacy.
 Often, the press would camp out all night to get a glimpse or try to get the children to give them some news.